Phoenix Area Service

 Compressor-related service examples

-Compressor decisions should be based on readings, electrical checks, and equipment condition.
+Compressor decisions should be based on readings, electrical checks, system age, and equipment condition.

-Pressure, temperature, amperage, and startup readings help separate compressor problems from related issues.
+Pressure, temperature, and refrigerant readings help separate compressor trouble from airflow, coil, or charge issues.

 Related Compressor Pages